fascinosum/magento2/README.md

         $setup->endSetup();
     ```
     at the end
-* Implement `PatchVersionInterface` to `EnableAbandonedCartSegmentation`.
+* Implement `\Magento\Framework\Setup\Patch\PatchVersionInterface` to `EnableAbandonedCartSegmentation`.
-    Use the module version value from the `Setup/UpgradeSchema.php` as a return value for `getVersion` method.
+    Use the appropriate module version value from the `Setup/UpgradeSchema.php`
+    as a return value for the `Setup/Patch/Schema/EnableAbandonedCartSegmentation::getVersion` method.
     * _**NOTE:** `PatchVersionInterface` is deprecated since it is used only for migration purposes.
     New patches that appear after module migration should not implement this interface.
     Migrated patches MUST implement this interface and return the version they are designated to in legacy setup script.